Afraz33/movie-webapp/README.md

     ```
     Paste your .env file with variables SECRET_KEY and MONGO_URI

+## Usage
-3. Navigate to the project directory:
+1. Navigate to the project directory:

     ```bash
     cd movie-webapp
     ```

-4. Start Docker Desktop.
+2. Start Docker Desktop.

-## Usage

-To run the containers, use the following command inside project directory:
+3.To run the containers, use the following command inside project directory:

 ```bash
 docker-compose up -d